clouatre-labs/clouatre.ca/src/data/blog/orchestrating-ai-agents-subagent-architecture.md

 Single-agent AI coding hits a ceiling.
 Context windows fill up.
 Role confusion creeps in.
 Output quality degrades.
 The solution: multiple specialized models with structured handoffs.
 One model plans, another builds, a third validates.
 Each starts fresh.
 Each excels at its role.

 Basic code assistants show roughly 10% productivity gains.
 But companies pairing AI with end-to-end process transformation report [25-30% improvements](https://www.bain.com/insights/from-pilots-to-payoff-generative-ai-in-software-development-technology-report-2025/) (Bain, 2025).
-The difference isn't the model—it's the architecture.
+The difference isn't the model.
+It's the architecture.

 This post documents a production workflow using [Goose](https://github.com/block/goose), an open-source AI assistant.
-The architecture separates planning, building, and validation into distinct phases—each with a different model optimized for the task.
+The architecture separates planning, building, and validation into distinct phases, each with a different model optimized for the task.

 ## The Single-Agent Ceiling